-- The higher the temperature, the quicker your foods will get done and the more shrinkage you will realize. - The quicker foods cook, the more moisture they tend to lose (especially protein products). - Most bakery products can withstand higher temperatures better than protein products.
+- The higher the temperature the quicker your foods will get done. - The quicker foods (especially protein products) cook, the more moisture they tend to lose. - Most bakery products can take high temperatures better than protein products.

 • HUMIDITY

 The more humidity in the cooking cavity, the harder it will be for your food products to brown.